Types Of Agave Plants For The Garden

 Agave Lophantha Quadricolor growing in the landscape at Disney World Animal Kingdom Orlando, Florida 2019

-The variety Agave lophantha ‘Splendida’ in 2013 was picked as a Florida Garden Select Plant.
-Creamy-gold center stripe run down the dark green rosettes.
-Many agave species typically grow slow and take plenty of time to outgrow their pots.
+Many agave species typically grow slowly and take plenty of time to outgrow their pots.

 Agave deserti (Desert Agave)